Section 212(e): The Two Year Home Residency Requirement

 Consequences of Section 212(e)

-If you are subject to Section 212(e), this means that you will not be able to obtain an H-1B temporary worker visa or US permanent residence until you have satisfied the two year home residency requirement or had the requirement waived.
+If you are subject to Section 212(e), this means that you will not be able to obtain an H-1B temporary worker visa or US permanent residence (as well as L and K visas) until you have satisfied the two year home residency requirement or had the requirement waived.
 In addition, you are not permitted to change to another immigration status while in the US.
-You are allowed, however, to depart the US and then re-enter with a new visa, such as a B-1 / B-2 visitor's visa, F-1 student visa, or O-1 visa for aliens of extraordinary ability, among others.
+You are allowed, however, to depart the US and then re-enter with a new visa (other than H, K, L, and immigrant / permanent residence visas).
+For example, a person subject to 212(e) could return to the US using a B-1 / B-2 visitor's visa, F-1 student visa, or O-1 visa for aliens of extraordinary ability, among others.

 Duration of 212(e)

 Section 212(e) is a lifetime requirement in that it applies to you until the requirement is either fulfilled or waived.
-For example, if you were a J-1 student subject to the requirement, but then left and immediately returned to the US using another type of visa (such as an F-1 student visa), the requirement would still apply to you even after completion of your F-1 program.
+For example, if you were a J-1 student subject to the requirement, but then left and immediately returned to the US using as an F-1 student visa, the requirement would still apply to you even after completion of your F-1 program.
+You would need to document your return to your home country for two years, or obtain a waiver.

 Fulfilling Section 212(e)